RicardoL1u/QMUL-BUPT-Latex-template/README.md

 |   |   .....
 |
 └───Environment
-    │   Bibliography.bib
+│   │   Bibliography.bib
-    │   Environments.tex // Special environments we need to define, such as Definition block
-    |   Packages.idx // Packages we used including xeCJK for chinese
+│   │   Environments.tex // Special environments we need to define, such as Definition block │   |   Packages.idx // Packages we used including xeCJK for chinese
-    |   TitlePage.docx // For Title Page
+│   |   TitlePage.docx // For Title Page
-    └───TitlePage.pdf
+│   └───TitlePage.pdf
+│
+└───Pictures // folder for your figures in final report
 ```

 ## Warning